 Is rice still important to Guyana’s economy?

 Yes.
-Production has grown by about half since 2020 and reached a record eight hundred and twenty-five thousand tonnes last year, making Guyana a significant supplier to Caribbean markets and a central part of the government’s food security agenda.
+Production has grown by about half since 2020 and reached a record eight hundred and twenty-five thousand tonnes last year.
+That makes Guyana a significant supplier to Caribbean markets and a central part of the government’s food security agenda.

 Connected Coverage